 The museum further preserves the Botswana heritage sites as it already does so with Tsodilo Hills.
 The museum is also the caretaker of the Tsholofelo Park in which El Negro of 'Negro of Banyoles' is buried after his repatriation from the Darder Museum of Banyoles in Spain.
 Museums in Botswana

 There are museums in other cities of the country.
 These display cultural products that are reflective of the dominant culture in which the museum is located.

 The national archive is the custodian of the corporate memory for Botswana government.

 Much of historical information for the country is preserved for posterity and research.

-But it should be admitted that presently in Botswana the individual seems to take precedence over the group, a characteristic associated with the western cultures.
+But it should be admitted that presently, and increasingly so, in Botswana the individual seems to take precedence over the group, a characteristic associated with the western cultures.